 The department's responsibilities include developing the County's state and federal legislative agendas; coordinating the County's position and response to pending state and federal legislation; preparing resolutions, talking points, issuing briefs and legislative updates; and identifying and responding to federal, state and local funding opportunities.

-Each year, we create a State Legislative Agenda and a Federal Legislative Agenda.
+Each year, Legislative Affairs creates a State Legislative Agenda Opens a New Window. and a Federal Legislative Agenda Opens a New Window. .
 They are advocacy tools used to work with federal and state lawmakers and agencies.
 It includes the County’s legislative priorities and the County’s positions on anticipated issues relevant to the County that are expected to arise in the current U.S. Congress or the current state Legislature.
-The Monroe County Board of County Commissioners approves these Agendas.
+The Monroe County Board of County Commissioners approves these agendas.

 The County’s legislative staff and federal and state lobbyists pursue the legislative issues listed in the approved agendas, placing special attention on the priority issues.